deployKF/website/content/guides/tools/external-object-store.md

 # Connect an external S3-like Object Store

-This guide explains how to use an external S3-compatible object store for tools that require an object store in deployKF.
+This guide explains how to __use an external S3-like object store__ with deployKF.

+---

 ## Overview